coffeebeats/gdenv/docs/commands.md

 ## **gdenv `pin`**

-Sets the _Godot_ version globally or for a specific directory.
+Set the _Godot_ version globally or for a specific directory.

 ### Usage